nasa-jpl/ION-DTN/demos/ionlauncher/README.md

 Once the ION configuration files have been generate.
 ION will be started using the configuration files for the node passed via `-n`.
 Stopping the node is done via `ionstop` and if that hangs or errors out, `killm` can be used to force stop ION processes.
 To restart ION, `ionlauncher.sh` can be used again, but this will overwrite the configuration files.
 To bypass this behavior, it is recommended to use the start script in the node's directory, `./start_{node_name}.sh`.

+## Dependency
+The ionlaunch script requires that the installation of the [ION Configuration Tool](https://github.com/nasa-jpl/ion-config-tool), which is publically accessible (starting January 2024) from GitHub.

+Download the latest release and note the directory of the CLI (command line interface executables).
+For example, if it is `/home/$USER/ionconfig-4.8.1/cli/bin`, then you don't need to provide the -d option to the ionlauncher.
+If it is somewhere else, then you should provide the `-d` option.

+You also need to install node.js.

+Python3